-In advanced cases, generalised weakness and loss of condition can cause recumbency, and signs of altered mental status and hyperaesthesia may no longer be obvious, but should be carefully sought in the clinical history of any recumbent animal.
+In advanced cases, generalised weakness and loss of condition can cause recumbency, and signs of altered mental status and hyperaesthesia may no longer be obvious but should be carefully sought in the clinical history of any recumbent animal.
 Loss of body weight and reduced milk yield often accompany the nervous signs as the disease progresses.

 In BSE affected countries, BSE is considered in the differential diagnosis of "sudden" death or cases of purported misadventure.
 It is noteworthy that a higher incidence of BSE has been found in Europe in emergency slaughter cattle than in animals passing pre-slaughter inspection; when BSE has been diagnosed in either circumstance, there is often a history of overlooked clinical signs of BSE.
-The ACDP video, A Tale of Transmission, clearly demonstrates the clinical signs of BSE.

-All natural cases of atypical BSE have been reported in cattle that are at least 8 years of age.
+Most natural cases of atypical BSE have been reported in cattle that are at least 8 years of age.
 Clinical signs of atypical BSE (when present) can be similar to those of classical BSE; experimentally, they have included mental dullness and amyotrophy.